 Upon learning of the imminent massacre, Buchmann made clear to Hagen that as a Hamburg businessman and reserve lieutenant, he “would in no case participate in such an action, which defenseless women and children are shot.”
 He asked for another assignment. (p.
 56)

-However, not every soldier protested and neither did they take Trapp’s offer to step out of the killing line.
-The two main reasons provided by the text to why the soldiers continued to participate with the killings even though they had opportunities not to are conformity and habitation.
+However, not every soldier protested, and neither did they take Trapp’s offer to step out of the killing line.
+According to Browning, the two main reasons for this were conformity and habitation.

-Conformity is defined as a behavior in accordance with socially accepted conventions or standards.
-The main reason why soldiers conformed was that they did not want to be viewed as cowards by their fellow soldiers and neither did they wish to separate themselves from the group.
+Conformity is defined as a behavior under socially accepted conventions or standards.
+The main reasons why soldiers conformed were that they did not want to be viewed as cowards by their fellow soldiers and neither did they wish to separate themselves from the group.